Physical Models of Embryonic Epithelial Healing: Physical models

 In cell-based models, tissues are described as a collection of individual functional units, cells, that interact with each other.
 These interactions, although usually described by simple rules, may lead to complex emergent behavior that is observed at scales much larger than the individual cell size \cite{alert2020}.
 The main appeal of these models comes from their conceptual simplicity and biological accuracy, where observed cellular behavior can be incorporated into the model, to see its impact at the tissue scale \cite{fletcher2022}.

-Cellular packing also plays a central role in regulation of tissue growth, material properties and cell communication.
+{ These models are coarse-grained at the cellular level, where internal cell dynamics are abstracted away into effective behaviors.
+These models assume that tissue mechanics is dominated by cell-level processes such as adhesion, cortical tension, and neighbour rearrangements, with tissue-scale behavior emerging from their collective organization.} Cellular packing also plays a central role in regulation of tissue growth, material properties and cell communication.
 Discrete models are very useful to understand these dynamics \cite{gomezgalvez2021}.
 Cell-based models are particularly useful when describing relatively small tissues, where finite-size effects and fluctuations become relevant to the observed dynamics, being particularly useful in microscopic phenomena \cite{banerjee2019continuum}.